Carter rules out London

 High Commissioner to Britain Sir Lockwood Smith will step down early next year when his term ends.

-This afternoon Foreign Minister Murray McCully said a decision on his replacement was in its final stages and focussed on one candidate, was not a politician.
+This afternoon Foreign Minister Murray McCully said a decision on his replacement was in its final stages and focussed on one candidate, who was not a politician.

 “I can tell you that Mr Carter’s name has not featured … we have somebody in prospect for London, who is not a Member of Parliament … I’m not expecting Mr Peters to be very upset when he finds out who it is.”

-In a speech to at Victoria University yesterday, Mr Peters attacked the “brorocracy” of recent diplomatic appointments.
+In a speech to students at Victoria University yesterday, Mr Peters attacked the “brorocracy” of recent diplomatic appointments.

 “As an example of how meritocracy has been abandoned in favour of a mainly white brorocracy look no further than how some of our high commissioners and ambassadors are being appointed.